YedlaLikitha02/Pracsphere/README.md

 ## 📄 Description

 This project is a **Task Manager Dashboard** built for the PracSphere internship assessment.
 It allows users to **sign up, log in, and manage their personal tasks** securely.
 Each user can add, edit, delete, and filter their own tasks.
 The project follows a clean monorepo setup using **TurboRepo** and **pnpm** for workspace management.
-It includes authentication using **NextAuth.js** with **MongoDB**, styled using **Tailwind CSS**, and supports responsive design.
+It includes authentication using **NextAuth.js** with **MongoDB** and supports responsive design.

 ---